adryeeel/minitalk/README.md

 Delving into the core of system-level programming, this project offers a comprehensive exploration of inter-process communication, providing a solid foundation for understanding the intricacies of UNIX systems.

-This project is a fundamental part of the curriculum at 42 school, designed to strengthen your understanding in UNIX signals, inter process communication and characters enconding in C.
+This project is a fundamental part of the 42 school curriculum, designed to strengthen your students' comprehension of UNIX signals, inter-process communication, and character encoding in C.

 ## Project Overview